WIKIGENBENCH: Exploring Full-length Wikipedia Generation under Real-World Scenario: Experiments

 \subsection{Experimental Settings}

-Our experiments are conducted using two variants of ChatGPT: GPT-3.5-turbo and GPT-3.5-turbo-16k, as well as open-source LLMs, including instruction-tuned versions of LLama2: LLama2-13b-chat~\citep{touvron2023llama}, Vicuna-7b-v1.5, and Vicuna-13b-v1.5~\citep{vicuna2023}.
+Our baseline methods include proprietary ChatGPT variants (GPT3.5-turbo and GPT3.5-turbo-16k) and open-source LLMs (Llama2-7b-chat, Llama2-13b-chat \citep{touvron2023llama}, Vicuna-7b-v1.5, and Vicuna-13b-v1.5 \citep{vicuna2023}).
 FastChat is employed to enhance inference efficiency in open-source LLMs.
-We refrain from testing the performance of GPT-4 to avoid self-enhancement bias~\citep{zheng2023judging}, as GPT-4 serves as an important judge in our evaluation.

-Our retrieval methods include both traditional sparse retrievers like TF-IDF, BM25 and advanced dense retrievers, specifically DPR~\citep{karpukhin-etal-2020-dense} and GTR~\citep{ni-etal-2022-large}.
-We implement DPR-base and GTR-base as the dense retrievers to generate embeddings for queries and documents, and then identify the most relevant document chunks by calculating dot product similarities.

-By default, we employ DPR as our retrieval method and adopt the \textbf{RR} strategy unless otherwise specified.
-DPR is configured to select the top 5 most relevant documents during the retrieval process.
-Note that we segment the related documents into 256-word chunks~\citep{borgeaud2022improving} before feeding into retriever module, thus the retrieved documents $\mathcal{D}_\mathbf{E}$ are actually document chunks.
-This setting ensures efficient and effective retrieval of relevant information for Wiki-generation task.

-For the results showcased in Table \ref{tab:num_documents}, we utilize GPT-3.5 as the generator.
-For the experiments demonstrated in Table \ref{tab:retrievers}, we switch to using GPT-3.5-16k.
-This shift enables us to include a greater number of chunks in our analysis.
-The same prompt~(more details can be found in Appendix \ref{Prompt design}) is employed for all language models in all experiments, ensuring consistency in our approach across the board.
+All models use the same prompt (details in Appendix \ref{Prompt design}) to ensure evaluation fairness.
+For rerankers, we use traditional sparse word-based techniques like TF-IDF \cite{ramos2003using} and BM25 \cite{robertson2004simple}, as well as advanced dense vector-based retrievers, including DPR \citep{karpukhin-etal-2020-dense} and GTR \citep{ni-etal-2022-large}.

+We segment related documents into 256-word chunks~\citep{borgeaud2022improving} before feeding them into the reranker module to reduce the computational burden of verifiability evaluation~\citep{gao2023enabling}.
+The reranker uses DPR by default and selects the top 5 chunks.
+For TunedRR, we utilize FastChat to employ full parameter fine-tuning with default hyperparameters.
+Additionally, we evaluate human-authored Wikipedia articles, as shown in the first row of Table \ref{main-results}.
+We do not assess the quality of their citations due to the numerous physical documents and links that are difficult to crawl.